Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

-So for example in a log with 70 entries, instead of starting a search at the "middle" with entry 35, users would start at entry 64 (provided that the first occurence of the key was before entry 64).
+So for example in a log with 70 entries, instead of starting a search at the "middle" with entry 35, users would start at entry 64 (provided that the first occurrence of the key was before entry 64).
 If the next step in the search is to move right, instead of moving to the middle of entries 64 and 70, which would be entry 67, users would move 4 steps (the largest power of two possible) to the right to entry 68.
 As more entries are added to the log, users will consistently